 Understandably, most patients are anxious to see the final outcome of their procedure.
 By closely following your post-surgical instructions, you may be able to speed up the recovery process, but you won’t be able to completely avoid the post-surgery discomfort, bruising and swelling.
 Most top surgery patients can get back to light activities at 3 weeks post op and more rigorous physical activities at around 6 weeks post-op.
 Still, it is important to remember that you will continue to heal and that the appearance of your chest can shift for several months after surgery as swelling goes down.
 It is important to be patient with the healing process as post patients will not be able to see their final results until 12 months post-op.

 Post-surgical bruising and swelling are a normal part of the recovery process.
 Bruising and swelling can make it difficult to visualize what your chest will look like once it is fully healed.
-They usually peak within 48 hours of surgery and will remain for at least an additional 2 to 3 weeks.
+Swelling and bruising usually peak within 48 hours of surgery and bruising will remain for at least an additional 2 to 3 weeks.
 In some cases, it can take up to six months for all swelling to have completely resolved.

 There are several ways to reduce the effects of bruising and swelling.
 Your surgeon will provide you with a special compression garment which should be worn at all times during recovery – up to 6 weeks, depending on your surgeon’s recommendations.